dukesoferl/re2/README.md

 `c_src/re2` by the build script.
 If you prefer to link against re2 as found on the system, you can set the env var `SYSTEM_RE2`.
 If you set `SYSTEM_RE2` and the library can not be found, it will fall back to a local copy, as if you didn't use the env var.
+If you want to override the re2 version that is fetched and built, when not using system re2, you can do so by setting `RE2_REV` to a git rev.

 Unless otherwise noted, the [re2](https://github.com/google/re2) source files are distributed under the  BSD-style license found in `c_src/re2/LICENSE`.